zuevus/zuevus/README.md

 - 👋 Hi, I’m @zuevus
-- 👀 I’m interested in automatetesting, database management, count builing and etc. Like work with interface and background (full stack)
+- 👀 I’m interested in automatetesting, database management, count builing and etc. I like work with interface and background (full stack)
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate in open source (as a volunteer) and freelance projects which are connected with Java, Python, Databases (SQL, Non-SQL), Flask, Spring, Django, Cucumber, Automated testing, Robo framework, Appium, Mobile Apps, REST API, Build accounting and etc.